 35.2.1.2.3 Non-AP STA behavior

-A non-AP STA addressed by an MU-RTS TXS Trigger frame with the triggered TXOP sharing mode equal to 2 may either perform PIFS recovery within the allocated time or perform a backoff within the allocated time when the non-TB PPDU transmission is not successful.
+A non-AP STA addressed by an MU-RTS TXS Trigger frame with the TXS Mode subfield equal to 2 may either perform PIFS recovery within the allocated time or perform a backoff within the allocated time when the non-TB PPDU transmission is not successful.
 How it chooses among these options is implementation dependent.

 TGbe editor: Please make the following changes in 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation) : (#22412)